 Exchanging information for assessing taxes

 Through greater collaboration by broadening and deepening the kind of information that can be exchanged automatically or on request EU tax administrations will make it more difficult for tax evaders to remain undetected.
 Furthermore, since1 January 2013, tax administrations are no longer able to cite bank secrecy as a reason for not providing information to another tax administration.
-Information exchange systems cover all sorts of taxes, from VAT to the .
+Information exchange systems cover all sorts of taxes, from VAT to the taxation of savings.
 The VAT Information Exchange System in particular has helped businesses and tax officials for 20 years.

 Taxpayer identification numbers